Chesalov63/Human-Activity-Recognition---tidy-data-set/README.md

 prepareTidyDS, getlabels, getvarnames
 3. Run prepareTidyDS().
 Result file "tidyDS.txt" will be created in the catalog "UCI HAR Dataset"

-All the transformations are explained in the "CodeBook.md"
+All the transformations are explained in the file "CodeBook.md"